EvanDimitriadis/bitcoin_youtube_scraper/README.md

 # and here https://elfsight.com/blog/2017/06/youtube-data-api-v3-limits-operations-resources-methods-etc/

 #SeleniumScraper.py
-# The standart web scraper.
+# The standard web scraper.
 Youtube isn't scrap-friendly.
-However this script, even much slower, will find the bitcoin addresses
+However this script will find the bitcoin addresses, but much slower.
 # It provides less info.